AustralianBioCommons/how-to-guides/genome_assembly/assembly_qc.md

 {:start="2"}

-2. Upload your primary genome assembly file to your current Galaxy history
+2. Upload your primary genome assembly file and the raw reads to your current Galaxy history
      - See this link for [details on how to upload files](https://australianbiocommons.github.io/how-to-guides/genome_assembly/hifi_assembly#upload-data-files)
      - If you don’t have a history (i.e. you are using an existing assembly), you can create one, as shown in the image below